ashwanikumar04/car-sales-assignment/subjective_questions.md

 3. **No correlation:**  If there is no linear correlation or a weak linear correlation, **R** is close to 0.
 A value near zero means that there is a random, nonlinear relationship between the two variables

-Note that **R** is a dimensionless quantity; that is, it does not depend on the units employed.
+**R** is a dimensionless quantity; that is, it does not depend on the units employed.

 Perfect correlation of ± 1 occurs only when the data points all lie exactly on a straight line.
 If **R** = +1, the slope of this line is positive.
 If **R** = -1, the slope of this line is negative.

-A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally described as weak.
-These values can vary based upon the "type" of data being examined.
+***A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally described as weak.
+These values can vary based upon the "type" of data being examined.***

-### Coefficient of determination
+### **Coefficient of determination**

 The coefficient of determination, **R<sup>2</sup>**, is useful because it gives the proportion of the variance (fluctuation) of one variable that is predictable from the other variable.

 It is a measure that allows us to determine how certain one can be in making predictions from a certain model/graph.

 The coefficient of determination is the ratio of the explained variation to the total variation.

 The coefficient of determination is such that 0 <  **R<sup>2</sup>** < 1,  and denotes the strength of the linear association between x and y.

 The coefficient of determination represents the percent of the data that is the closest to the line of best fit.
 For example, if **R** = 0.922, then **R<sup>2</sup>** = 0.850, which means that 85% of the total variation in y can be explained by the linear relationship between x and y (as described by the regression equation).
 The other 15% of the total variation in y remains unexplained.

-The coefficient of determination is a measure of how well the regression line represents the data.
+***The coefficient of determination is a measure of how well the regression line represents the data.
 If the regression line passes exactly through every point on the scatter plot, it would be able to explain all of the variation.
-The further the line is away from the points, the less it is able to explain.
+The further the line is away from the points, the less it is able to explain.***

 # 4. Explain the Anscombe’s quartet in detail.